Join me for weekly meditation practice

 These practices work through breath, posture, and subtle movement to regulate the nervous system, restore inner coherence, and strengthen the connection between body and awareness.

-What is QIGONG
+What is Qigong?

-Qong means skilful practice
+Qong means skillful practice

-Meditation does what nothing else can do.
+Meditation does what nothing else can do

-it introduces you to your self
+It introduces you to your SELF

-SWAMI RAMA
+Swami RAMA